 It is thought to be an autoimmune disease in which the body's immune system destroys myelin.
 Myelin is a substance that acts as a nerve insulator and helps in the transmission of nerve signals.

-The Multiple Sclerosis service provides a comprehensive multi-disciplinary service aiming to assess health needs of people with MS. We provide a full range of hospital-based treatments, with referral to community services for non-specialist management.
-In addition to this, the Trust has developed a service for patients with Neuromyelitis Optica, which is one of only two nationally designated centres in the UK.
+The multiple sclerosis service provides a comprehensive multidisciplinary service aiming to assess health needs of people with MS. We provide a full range of hospital-based treatments, with referral to community services for non-specialist management.
+In addition to this, the Trust has developed a service for patients with neuromyelitis optica, for which is one of only two nationally designated centres in the UK.
 Specialist MS clinics take place at The Walton Centre, Countess of Chester Hospital and Glan Clwyd.

 Treatments, services and procedures performed